hey-august/hey-august/README.md

 ---

-## ⭐️ Favorite projects
+## ⭐️ Favorite open-source projects

-Here is a list of some of my favorite open-source projects.

 |Project|What it is|Why it's cool|
 |:--|:--|:--|